openstack/nova/doc/source/contributor/process.rst

    with limited deployer and doc impact, it probably doesn't need a spec.

-If you are unsure, please ask johnthetubaguy on IRC, or one of the other nova-drivers.
+If you are unsure, please ask the PTL on IRC, or one of the other nova-drivers.

 How do I get my blueprint approved?